 Kathakali Classical Dance and Kalaripayattu Martial Art

 If you wish to know where to go in Kerala for a cultural experience, visit places that showcase the Kathakali classical dance, and kalarippayattu martial art.
-A dance drama with elaborate, colorful costumes and layers of embellishing make-up, Kathakali is all about stories that focus on various emotions accompanied with traditional songs and music.
+A dance drama with elaborate, colorful costumes and layers of embellishing make-up, Kathakali is all about stories that focus on various emotions accompanied by traditional songs and music.

 At some centers, you can watch the fascinating process of the artists putting on their make-up.
 Another mesmerizing cultural experience is kalarippayattu that combines agile, acrobatic physical movements and fighting skills aided with swords, shields, and other weapons.